The Nolan principles

 Still relevant

-The Nolan Principles broke new ground when they were launched, due to their focus on behaviours and culture rather than process.
-And in general they’ve stood the test of time very well.
-A quarter of a century after their introduction, they remain as relevant as ever for every public servant – including all of those seeking to navigate through the coronavirus crisis.
+The Nolan Principles broke new ground when they were launched due to their focus on behaviours and culture rather than process.
+And in general, they’ve stood the test of time very well.
+A quarter of a century after their introduction, they remain as relevant as ever for every public servant.

 At GGI, we have adopted the simple approach developed by Baroness Rennie Fritchie[2] to managing, for example, conflict of interests: